Travell Dixon

-Travell Dixon (born February 17, 1991) is an American former professional football safety.
+Travell Dixon (born February 17, 1991) is an American former professional football player who was a safety in the National Football League (NFL).
 He was signed by the Oakland Raiders as an undrafted free agent in 2015.
-He played college football at Washington.
+He played college football for the Washington Huskies.

 Early life

 Dixon attended Miami Norland Senior High School where he played just one season of football, leading Miami-Dade County in interceptions (seven).
 He then attended Eastern Arizona College where he was named All-League and All-Region as a freshman in 2010.
 In 2011, he recorded 39 tackles and four interceptions.
 He was named first-team National Junior College Athletic Association (NJCAA) All-American as a sophomore in 2011.
 He then transferred to the University of Alabama.
 However, he was unable take to the multiple positions required in the Alabama defense and left the school before the fall semester, citing personal reasons.

-After the third game of the 2012 season, prior to the start of the fall academic quarter, Dixon transferred to the University of Washington joining the Huskies football team.
+After the third game of the 2012 season, prior to the start of the fall academic quarter, Dixon transferred to the University of Washington joining the Huskies.
 Due to National Collegiate Athletic Association (NCAA) transfer rules, he was required to redshirt the 2012 season.
 In 2013, he appeared in four games.
 He recorded eight tackles (six solo), one pass defensed, and one forced fumble.
 In 2014, he appeared in 12 games (one start).
 He recorded four tackles (four solo).